digitalcredentials/dcc-members-oidf/README.md

 The rest of this README describes:

-- how the DCC instance of this registry was set up on AWS as an AWS lambda function, and so how someone might set up their own instance that way
+- how the DCC instance of this registry was set up on AWS as an AWS lambda function, and so therefore how someone might set up their own instance with AWS lambda
 - how a new developer can set up their local development environment to contribute code and deploy it to the running DCC instance

 ## Install/Setup